 11. How do I make a bug report?
 All bug reports, comments, suggestions, and questions should go to cdfsupport. ------------------ Template for bug report ------------------------ To: email@example.com.
 Subject: [area]: [synopsis] [replace with actual AREA and SYNOPSIS] VERSION: [CDF library/toolkit version (e.g., CDF Version 2.5.1).
 You can obtain the version of your CDF distribution using the CDFinquire toolkit program and specifying the "/ID" argument as in the examples below: From MS-DOS: cdfinq -id From UNIX: cdfinquire -id From VMS: CDFINQUIRE /ID ] USER: [Name, telephone number, and address of person reporting the bug. (email address if possible)] AREA: [Area of the CDF source tree affected, e.g., lib, tools, tests, top-level.
 If there are bugs in more than one AREA, please use a separate bug report for each AREA.]
 SYNOPSIS: [Brief description of the problem and where it is located] MACHINE / OPERATING SYSTEM: [e.g. Sparc/SunOS 4.1.3, HP9000/730-HPUX9.01...]
 COMPILER: [e.g. native cc, native ANSI cc, Borland C++ V3.1, MPW, ...]
 DESCRIPTION: [Detailed description of problem.]
 REPEAT BUG BY: [What you did to get the error; include test program or session transcript if at all possible.
 If you include a program, make sure it depends only on libraries in the CDF distribution, not on any vendor or third-party libraries.
 Please be specific; if we can't reproduce it, we can't fix it.
 Tell us exactly what we should see when the program is run.]
 SAMPLE FIX: [If available, please send context diffs (diff -c).]
 [PLEASE make your Subject (SYNOPSIS): line as descriptive as possible.]
 [Remove all the explanatory text in brackets before mailing.]
 [Send to firstname.lastname@example.org or to Attn: CDFSUPPORT NASA/GSFC/SED/ESED/SPDF Code 672.0 Greenbelt, MD 20771, U.S.A. ] ------------------ End of Bug Report Template ----------------------

 13. What programming languages does CDF support?
 The CDF library comes with C, Java, and Fortran Application programming Interfaces (APIs) that provide the essential framework on which graphical and data analysis packages can be created.
 In addition, Perl and C# APIs are also available as an optional package for download.
 The CDF library allows developers of CDF-based systems to easily create applications that permit users to slice data across multidimensional subspaces, access entire structures of data, perform subsampling of data, and access one data element independently regardless of its relationship to any other data element.
-On Windows, C# APIs were also available.
+On Windows, C# and Visual Basic APIs were also available.

 15. What's the difference between a single-file CDF and multi-file CDF?
 The CDF library gives the user option to choose from one of two file formats: single-file and multi-file.
 Single-file CDF contains the control information, metadata, and the data values for each of the variables in one file.
 Whereas multi-file CDF has two parts to it: metadata file and data file (one for each variable).
 Single-file CDF is the default file format, and it's recommended over the multi-file CDF.
 The main advantage of the single-file format is that it minimizes the number of files one has to manage and makes it easier to transport CDFs across a network.
 The organization of the data within the single file may, however, become somewhat convoluted, slightly increasing the data access time.
 The multi-file format, on the other hand, clearly delimits the data from the metadata and is organized in a consistent fashion within the files.
 Updating, appending, and accessing data are also done with optimum efficiency.
 For multi-file format CDFs, certain restrictions are applied.
 They are: - Compression: Compression is not allowed for the CDF or any of its variables. - Sparseness: Sparse records or arrays for variables are not allowed. - Allocation: Pre-allocation of records or blocks of records is not allowed.
 For each variable, the maximum written record is the last allocated record.

 16. What are the differences between the Standard Interface, Internal Interface, and the CDF Java APIs?
 The CDF library comes with two types of Application Programming Interfaces (APIs) for C and Fortran: Standard Interface and Internal Interface.
 The Standard Interface allows to perform specific, basic operations such as creating a CDF file, opening a CDF file, and reading and writing data.
 See chapters 5, 6, and 7 of the CDF Fortran Reference Manual or the CDF C Reference Manual for a complete list of the APIs that are available for the Standard Interface and Internal Interface and their detailed descriptions.
 There are two types of Standard Interfaces: Original and Extended.
 The Original Standard Interface was introduced in early 90's and they only provide a very limited functionality within the CDF library.
 For example, it can only handle rVariables and can not handle zVariables and has no access to attribute's entry corresponding to the zVariables (zEntries).
 Up until CDF 2.7.2, if you wanted to create or access zVariables and zEntries, you had to use the Internal Interface that is harder to use.
 The limitations of the Original Standard Interface were addressed with the introduction of the Extended Standard Interface in CDF 3.1.
 The Extended Standard Interface provides almost all operations that were only previously available through the Internal Interface.
 The Internal Interface consists of only one routine, CDFlib.
 CDFlib is used to perform all possible operations on a CDF.
 In fact, all of the Standard Interface functions are implemented using the Internal Interface.
 CDFlib must be used to perform operations not possible with the Standard Interface functions. (e.g., specifying a single-file format for a CDF, accessing zVariables, compressing a CDF file or variables or specifying a pad value for an rVariable or zVariable).
 Note that CDFlib can also be used to perform certain operations more efficiently than with the Standard Interface functions.
 The Standard Interface and Internal Interface do not apply to the CDF Java APIs.
 The CDF Java APIs can do everything the C and Fortran APIs can do and more, such as copying a variable with or without data.
-Detailed description of the CDF Java APIs can be found at http://cdf.gsfc.nasa.gov/cdfjava_doc/cdf34/index.html.
+Detailed description of the CDF Java APIs can be found at cdf.gsfc.nasa.gov/cdfjava_doc/cdf390/index.html.